I&R and the I&R/A Network

 Information and Referral/Assistance

 In practice, I&R/A is generally less population specific, expanding to all people who require assistance with accessing services, and their caregivers.
 In comparison to traditional I&R, I&A (or I&R/A) denotes a more in-depth process and more enhanced service than traditional I&R, including individualized access assistance, extensive follow-up, and individual advocacy if necessary and requested (for example, assistance with completing and submitting an application, or providing a warm transfer for a consumer in need of supportive assistance to connect to a resource).
-I&R/A is also associated with self-direction and the flexibility to provide I&A in a variety of settings and communication avenues based on consumer preference (for example, at home, via email/e-chat or video conferencing i.e., Skype).
+I&R/A is also associated with self-direction and the flexibility to provide I&A in a variety of settings and communication avenues based on consumer preference (for example, at home, via email, through chat or text, or video conferencing i.e., Zoom).

 I&R/A services can be delivered through a variety of organizations and can be comprehensive in nature, serving everyone within a geographic community; or specialized, serving a particular target population (i.e., older adults and people with disabilities).
 I&R services work with individuals, facilitate community planning by tracking requests for services and identifying gaps and duplications in services, and work with other human services organizations to make them a more effective resource for their clients.
 Professional I&R specialists help people better understand their problems and range of options to assist clients in making the most informed decisions.
 Specialists may advocate on behalf of those who need special support, and encourage self-reliance and empowerment of individuals through education, affirmation, collaborative planning and problem solving (AIRS Standards).
 Examples of I&R/A services include information giving; appropriate service referral; advocacy on behalf of an individual; crisis intervention; conducting follow-up contacts; maintaining an accurate and up-to-date community resource database; data collection, analysis and reporting to measure the service needs of a community; developing cooperative community programming; community outreach; and emergency preparedness and disaster response.

 The Aging and Disability I&R/A Networks are comprised of several different agency types that provide and coordinate services for older adults, individuals with disabilities, and their caregivers, including but not limited to: state agencies on aging and disability (state agencies), Area Agencies on Aging (AAAs), Aging and Disability Resource Centers (ADRCs), 2-1-1 Call Centers (2-1-1s), Centers for Independent Living (CILs), and other non-profit human service organizations.
+I&R/A services might also be coordinated through state No Wrong Door systems.
 Each organization type follows policies and procedures for delivering I&R/A services through a semi-structured, person-centered interview process that supports and empowers clients’ access to health and social support services.
 Though the delivery of I&R/A services varies slightly from organization to organization, all I&R/A agencies strive to link people with quality services, to empower individuals to make their own decisions, and to assist people in living as independently as possible within their communities.